-Andrew G. Kireta Jr. is vice president – market development, at the Copper Development Association Inc., New York, New York, a not-for-profit trade association that serves as the advanced market development and engineering services arm of the copper and brass industry in the United States.
+Andrew G. Kireta Jr. is vice president – market development, at the Copper Development Association Inc., New York, New York, a not-for-profit trade association that serves as the advanced market development and engineering services arm of the copper and brass industry in the U.S.

 An ASTM member since 1998, Kireta works on Committee B05 on Copper and Copper Alloys and several B05 subcommittees.
 He previously served as B05 membership secretary and is the current chairman of Subcommittee B05.92 on Awards.
 He is a recipient of the B05 Copper Club Award for his work.